-I have been trying out the ‘video game based design’ approach to cricket practices over the last month, — that the games should be easy to learn but hard to master, and that learning achievement is rewarded by the opening up of new and more challenging ‘levels’ in the game.
+I have been trying out the ‘video game based design’ approach to cricket practices over the last month — aiming to create games that are easy to learn but hard to master, and where learning achievement (acquisition of skills) is rewarded by the opening up of new and more challenging ‘levels’ in the game.

 ’Knock ‘em down’ is a team bowling game, based on the bowling relay drill.